ericgarciaresearch/RAMeN/README.md

 mkdir analyses/blast_90_90_00001_lca_97_97_1000hits_midori2
 cd analyses/blast_90_90_00001_lca_97_97_1000hits_midori2
 ```
+The above example uses the database as well as blast and lca setting to name the run directories but these are albitrary.

 Depending on how you have set up `rainbow_bridge` in your system, you might execute directly from GitHub or locally if you cloned the repo.
-This step can take multiple hours depending on the size of your dataset.
+Generating metabarcoding results can take multiple hours depending on the size of your dataset.

+Similarly, you can specify rainbow_bridge parameters straight in the command or using nextflow to parse a parameters file.

 Locally:
 ```